plus3it/amigen9/README.md

 * UEFI support (to support system-owner's further ability to enable [SecureBoot](https://access.redhat.com/articles/5254641) and other Trusted-Computing capabilities)

-This capability is offered as some organizations security-auditors not only require that some or all of these features be enabled, but that they be enabled "from birth" (i.e., a configuraton-reboot to activate them is not sufficient).
+This capability is offered as some organizations' security-auditors not only require that some or all of these features be enabled, but that they be enabled "from birth" (i.e., a configuraton-reboot to activate them is not sufficient).